qeeg/cpp-io/Paper.md

 * `std::basic_ios::off_type` has been replaced with `std::streamoff`.
 * `std::ios_base::seekdir` has been replaced with `std::io::base_position`.
 * `getline`, `ignore`, `peek`, `putback` and `unget` member functions were removed because they don't make sense during binary IO and require unnecessary overhead.
-* `sync` and `flush` were merged into a single `flush` member function that either discards the input buffer of flushes the output buffer.
+* `sync` and `flush` were merged into a single `flush` member function that either discards the input buffer or flushes the output buffer.
 These member functions are optional because buffering is not always useful.
 * Since it is not always possible to read or write all requested bytes in one system call (especially during networking), the interface has been changed accordingly:
   * `std::io::input_stream` requires `read_some` member function that reads zero or more bytes from the stream and returns amount of bytes read.
   * `std::io::output_stream` requires `write_some` member function that writes one or more bytes to the stream and returns amount of bytes written.